albar965/littlenavconnect-manual/en/APPENDIX.md

 In no case file names from anything else than flight simulator scenery or configuration files are included.
 No names or content of personal files is included in the log files.

-I'd suggest to remove this information if you&#039;re concerned about it.
+I'd suggest to remove this information if you're concerned about it.

 I strongly recommend to send the log files using a private forum message or by email and not attach them to forum posts where they are publicly visible.